-The Indiana University School of Medicine Division of Continuing Medical Education is a large and robust provider of CME with activities ranging from large multi-day conferences to online modules.
-The division offers traditional lectures as well as in-depth QI projects.
-Topics touch a multitude of specialties.
+The Indiana University School of Medicine Division of Continuing Medical Education is a large and robust provider of continuing education with activities ranging from large multi-day conferences to online modules.

-This team is advancing health in the state of Indiana and beyond by promoting innovation and excellence in education, research and patient care, as the preeminent provider of comprehensive and innovative lifelong learning opportunities for the health care team, by accrediting educational activities that are delivered to increase knowledge, competence and/ or performance.
+IU School of Medicine CME is advancing healthcare in the state of Indiana and beyond by promoting innovation and excellence in education, research and patient care.
+The division is a leading accreditor of comprehensive and innovative lifelong learning opportunities for the health care team that increase knowledge, competence and/or performance.

 Types of Learners

 Participants in IU School of Medicine continuing education programs include a broad range of healthcare professionals—from full-time practitioners to academic physicians as well as allied health care providers, nurses and pharmacists—locally, regionally, nationally and internationally.

 The Division of Continuing Medical Education at Indiana University School of Medicine assists with planning singular or interprofessional continuing education (IPCE) activities that are compliant and meet accepted standards of education to help increase competence.

 The Continuing Medical Education team at IU School of Medicine is a group of dedicated professionals ready to assist in all aspects of CME compliant activities, from compliance only to complete event planning.
 An Advisory Committee oversees and approves the policies and procedures of the CME Division.